HoneyDooApp/HoneyDoo/README.md

 ## Foreword

-This is a project for the UoT Webstack develloper bootcamp that required the collaboration of four students on a a single project.
+This is a project for the UoT Webstack develloper bootcamp that required the collaboration of four students on a single project.
 We were provided with starter code in order to meet our deadline.

 ## Features
 * Multi-household Processor enables scalability
 * Chore-Name Generator enables standardization
-* React-Date-Picker enable deadline enforcement
+* React-Date-Picker enables deadline enforcement

 ## Installation

 This is assuming that you have node.js installed.
 If you do not, this link will help you with the installation; https://nodejs.org/en/download/package-manager/

-Open a terminal;

-npm install mongoose express react-bootstrap body-parser react-datepicker mdtables

-Once this is installed, do the following;

-npm run start:dev

 ### Dependencies